Table of Contents for this Blog Series

 The article shared ideas for how to do this.
 I also like the way Dr. Andy Mitchell described his version of it on Twitter:

-For my intelligent skim, I’m going to read and reflect on the back of the back, the table of contents, the introduction, and the conclusion.
+For my intelligent skim, I’m going to read and reflect on the back of the book, the table of contents, the introduction, and the conclusion.

 Back of the Book